Japan's fighter jet scrambles set new record in 2016 amid surging Chinese military activity | The Japan Times

-Japan scrambled fighter jets to intercept foreign aircraft approaching its airspace at a record pace in the fiscal year to March, figures released by the Defense Ministry showed Thursday, as China’s military sought to break out further into the Western Pacific.
+Japan scrambled fighter jets to intercept foreign aircraft approaching its airspace at a record pace in the fiscal year to March, figures released by the Defense Ministry have shown,as China’s military sought to break out further into the Western Pacific.

 The 1,168 scrambles were the most since records began being kept in 1958, besting the previous high of 944 — a figure that came at the height of the Cold War in 1984.